EU AI Act Deadlines: What's Due and When After the Omnibus Delay

 - Marine equipment

-If your AI system is embedded in one of these product categories and is subject to third-party conformity assessment under the relevant sectoral legislation, the high-risk obligations apply from August 2027 rather than August 2026.
+If your AI system is embedded in one of these product categories and is subject to third-party conformity assessment under the relevant sectoral legislation, the high-risk obligations apply from August 2028 rather than December 2027.
+This extension doesn’t apply to standalone AI systems in these sectors — only to those that function as safety components of the physical products.

 A practical timeline